themesberg/flowbite-svelte/src/routes/extend/flowbite-svelte-starter.md

 <script>
-  import Htwo from '../utils/Htwo.svelte' import { Breadcrumb, BreadcrumbItem, Heading } from '$lib'
+  import Htwo from '../utils/Htwo.svelte' import { Breadcrumb, BreadcrumbItem, Heading, A } from '$lib'

 </script>